ZathrasXI/JointSpendingCalculator/README.md

 - Trying pipeline testing using GitHub Actions

 ## To setup:
+1. Pull the repo
-1. Create a virtual environment, e.g. `python3 -m venv venv/`
+2. Create a virtual environment, e.g. `python3 -m venv venv/`
-2. Activate the virtual environment, `source venv/bin/activate`
+3. Activate the virtual environment, `source venv/bin/activate`
-3. Install packages `pip install -r requirements.txt`
+4. Install packages `pip install -r requirements.txt`

 ## Usage:
 1. Create a sub-directory and put statements formatted as .csv files in it